anuragkanwar/expense-tracker/LLD.md

 - Invariants: amount > 0; amount ≤ totalOutstanding + ε (ε≈1e-8); homogeneous currency & group; payerId != payeeId
 - Result: Outstanding reduced; shares’ status transitions UNPAID → PARTIALLY_PAID → PAID
 - Design Gap: Missing ledger parity (pending summarized or per-allocation entries)
-- Settlement Approach: This allocation-based settlement is currently used only for expense shares, not for direct loans.
-Direct loans use the simpler reversal approach (5.4) with less granular tracking.
-This separation is intentional and aligns with the different user-facing concepts and typical settlement patterns.
+- Settlement Approach: The unified allocation-based settlement can now be used for both expense shares and loans, with an optional type filter to specify which type of obligations should be settled.

 ### 5.7 Aggregation & Derived Views